aridjayarecipes/cutesrecipes.web.app/content/post/2173-recipe-of-award-winning-plum-fig-and-almond-cake.md

 1. Bake for 45 minutes until the top is golden and a skewer pushed into the center of the cake comes out clean.

-And that's where this cake came into play.
-I'd seen slices of dried fig and almond cake for sale at Whole Foods wrapped up and on display by the fancy cheeses, and looking through the ingredients I realized it was pretty much.
+And that&#39;s where this cake came into play.
+I&#39;d seen slices of dried fig and almond cake for sale at Whole Foods wrapped up and on display by the fancy cheeses, and looking through the ingredients I realized it was pretty much.
 Though it can be made with other small plums, this cake is the tastiest with the Italian variety—but keep in mind that they are in their peak season only a Whisk flour, almond meal, baking powder, and salt in a medium bowl.
 Using an electric mixer on medium speed, beat butter, granulated sugar, and.
 Luscious plums and a great almond cake come together to make a wonderful flavor experience in every bite.

 So that's going to wrap it up with this special food plum, fig and almond cake recipe.
 Thank you very much for your time.
 I'm confident that you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Don't forget to save this page in your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!